-- 1. The information on the course outline handed with this Course Information Sheet and posted on Blackboard is not binding and can change according to the needs of the class. - 2.
-No makeup tests will be given unless there is a valid health problem or family emergency.
-Students may be required to provide the Instructor with documentation related to illness and/or emergency as it is discussed in the University Calendar.
-The student must discuss an alternative course of action with the instructor within two weeks.
-After that if the Instructor is not available, notification of the situation may be given to the Coordinator. - 3.
-Attendance to all exams is compulsory. - 4.
+- 1. The information on the course outline handed with this Course Information Sheet and posted on Desire to Learn is not binding and can change according to the needs of the class. - 2.
 To derive the utmost benefit from instruction, daily attendance is essential.
-Class participation is a necessary component of this course.
-Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade.
+Lack of attendance may adversely affect your overall performance and may have negative impact on your final grade.